JosephJackels/OS-Projects/README.md

 ![Example Output - system call creation](Systemcalls/ExOutput.png)

+This image show the output of running my user program syscalltest, which shows how many times the getsyscallinfo system call has been made, how many system calls in general have been made, and a table showing the 21 built in system calls plus my 3 custom system calls, their system call number, and a count of how many times each system call has been made.

 ### Project 2 - xv6 Scheduler

 This project updates the scheduler being used in the xv6 OS from using a basic round robin scheduler to one that uses a combination of a multi-level feedback queue and lottery scheduling.